Walkthrough: Register an Azure-aware plug-in with the CRM plug-in registration tool

 After you register the endpoint you can test it.
 A listener must be running or a queue available on the target endpoint for the service bus post from the plug-in to happen.

-Enter an account name, for example: Adventure Works Cycle, into the Account Name field, then click Save & Close.
+Enter an account name, for example Adventure Works Cycle, into the Account Name field, and then choose Save.

-Wait about 10 minutes for the Windows Azure Service Bus post to occur.
+Wait about 10 minutes for the Microsoft Azure Service Bus post to occur.

 Open the system job that has the same name that you specified for your service endpoint.
 Check the status to see if the post was successful, is waiting, or failed.

-You can now unregister the endpoint, if so desired, by selecting it in the tool’s tree view and clicking Unregister.
+You can now unregister the endpoint, if so desired, by selecting it in the tool’s tree view and choose Unregister.

 Send comments about this topic to Microsoft.